Marty Klein: Career

 Klein was trained in the doctoral programs of two different branches of sociology: the first was survey research, the use of statistical analysis to gather data about human behavior in order to understand, correlate and predict it; the second was ethnomethodology, which is the study of how people create meaning as a prelude to creating orderly social interactions and predictable social institutions.

-While at the University of California, Klein worked at the local weekly newspaper the Santa Barbara News & Review, his first job was a writer.
-In 1976 the Los Angeles Times published his op-ed piece on contraceptive advertising; together these two outlets began his career as a professional writer.

 First as a volunteer and then as a staff member, Klein worked for the Santa Barbara branch of Planned Parenthood (1976-1980).
 While there he became intrigued with the recurring experience of women returning for pregnancy tests multiple times despite being prescribed or given various types of contraception.
 These women's explanations surprised him: they didn't want to use birth control because they were afraid their partner would think they were a slut, or that they had actually planned to have sex with a stranger they'd just met at a bar.

 Planned Parenthood then asked him to run a group for the male partners of women coming to the birth control clinic.
 He also received a grant from the state Office of Family Planning relating to male sexuality.
 His interest already piqued by his experiences at the clinic, he began his career in human sexuality.